 The discrete Fourier transform, or DFT, is the primary tool of digital signal processing.
-The foundation of Signal Processing Toolbox™ product is the fast Fourier transform (FFT), a method for computing the DFT with reduced execution time.
+The foundation of the Signal Processing Toolbox™ product is the fast Fourier transform (FFT), a method for computing the DFT with reduced execution time.
 Many of the toolbox functions (including z-domain frequency response, spectrum and cepstrum analysis, and some filter design and implementation functions) incorporate the FFT.

 The MATLAB® environment provides the functions fft and ifft to compute the discrete Fourier transform and its inverse, respectively.
 For the input sequence x and its transformed version X (the discrete-time Fourier transform at equally spaced frequencies around the unit circle), the two functions implement the relationships